BrightID/BrightID/README.md

 ## Discuss

-Discuss on [Decstack](http://decstack.com/)--Join the conversation at http://tinyurl.com/decstack-projects-invite, channel: https://hub.decstack.com/projects/channels/brightside.
+We have an active community on [Decstack](http://decstack.com/)--Join the conversation at http://tinyurl.com/decstack-projects-invite, channel: https://hub.decstack.com/projects/channels/brightside.